zzzzshawn/Text-Utility/README.md

 # Text-Utility Site using Reactjs.
-# Converts Text to upeercase and lowercase
+# Converts Text to uppercase and lowercase